- Quick Start

 We recommend not using a type infix for naming repository classes.
 Alphabetical sorting would

-make a repository class be next to an entity class.
-And you would not deal much with repository
+make a repository class be next to an entity class, and you would not deal much with repository

 classes anyway.
-So, it’s just
+Thus, it is just

-SomethingRepository, rather than
+SomethingRepository rather than

-Names of Bounded Contexts follow
+Bounded Contexts names follow

 TitleCapitalization favoring plurals:

-Although, singular names are perfectly fine too:
+Although, singular names are perfectly fine too, for example:

-If a name of a Bounded Context is used in a package, its name is transformed according to rules of a programming language.
+If a name of a Bounded Context is used in a package, its name is transformed according to the rules of a programming language.

 A Java class that creates and configures an instance of a